 More than 44,000 of the visitors to Pierce County food banks are infants and children under the age of three who have no control over the nourishment they receive.
 Unable to make these choices, they may begin their lives without the most basic of building blocks …nutritious food.

-Through the Infant Initiative started in 2006, EFN will work to see that NO ONE in Pierce County goes hungry.
+Through the Infant Initiative EFN works to see that NO ONE in Pierce County goes hungry.
 By collaborating with other local infant focus agencies and calling on our supporters to help this cause, EFN has vowed to significantly increase the amount of money available for purchase of infant items.